cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture17.md

--   {term}`Postulate 4`: If the sets of systems $A$, $B$ and $A$, $C$ each have no heat interaction when connected across diathermal walls, then there will be no heat interaction if systems $B$ and $C$ are also so connected.
+-   {term}`Postulate 4`: If the sets of systems $A$, $B$ and $A$, $C$ each have no heat interaction when connected across diathermal walls, then there will be no heat interaction if systems $B$ and $C$ are connected in the same manner.
+We can infer that there exists no heat interactions between diathermally-connected systems that have the same temperature.

 ## Direction of heat transfer